wix-incubator/node-workshop/02-exercises/01-db/README.md

 workshop.
 Also, error handling is completely ignored and errors will be passed on to the caller.)

-This module also uses the classic "factory" pattern of many JS modules, in order to avoid any use of classes (e.g. avoid the use of `new` and `this`).
+This module uses the classic "factory" pattern of many JS modules, in order to avoid any use of classes (e.g. avoid the use of `new` and `this`).
 In this pattern, what is exported by the module is just a function, that when called, creates an object with the functions needed.